dib-lab/workshop_12Jan_2023/SV_calling_LR/README.md

 * Population genotyping

 # 4) Data Description

-We chose sequencing datasets from  the haplotype-resolved assembly project(PRJEB42335) of Nellore and Brown_Swiss cross for two reasons:
+We chose sequencing datasets from the haplotype-resolved assembly project (PRJEB42335) of Nellore and Brown_Swiss cross for two reasons:

-1. We can create a gold standard benchmark by calling the variants from the haplotype-resolved assemblies which is considered to be the accurate method Figure 1.
+1. We can create a gold standard benchmark by calling the variants from the haplotype-resolved assemblies which is considered to be the most accurate method (Figure 1).

-2. The sample was heavily sequenced using Illumina, Pacbio(HIFI), and oxford Nanopore which allows us to compare the results of different methods.
+2. The sample was heavily sequenced using Illumina, Pacbio(HIFI), and Oxford Nanopore which allows us to compare the results of different methods.

 |<img src="sv_callers.jpg" alt="sv" width="500"/>|
 |:--:|